mikeryu/collegebowl-scoreboard/README.md

 **The scoreboard will initialize in a PAUSED state.** Press the `ESC` key to unpause the round timer to begin the round.

+## Pause Functionalities

+The scoreboard allows pausing both the round timer and the question timer.

+ - Pausing the round timer automatically pauses the question timer as well.
+   - While the round timer is paused, all question and claim indicator controls are disabled.
+   - Unpausing the round timer does not automatically unpause the question timer; it must be manually unpaused.

+ - Pausing the question timer does not automatically pause the round timer, but it can still be manually paused.
+   - While the question timer is paused, only the question controls are diabled.
+   - Claim indicator controls remain enabled while the question timer is paused.

+ - Score controls remain active at all times regardless of the pause states.

 ---

 ## Keyboard Commands